abejaranog/aws-devops-guide/Monitoring/Kinesis.md

  Kinesis Consumer Libraries uses DynamoDB to checkpoint offsets and track other workers and share the work amongst shards.
  Great for reading in a distributed manner.

+Using the Amazon Kinesis Adapter is the recommended way to consume streams from Amazon DynamoDB.
+The DynamoDB Streams API is intentionally similar to that of Kinesis Data Streams, a service for real-time processing of streaming data at massive scale.
+In both services, data streams are composed of shards, which are containers for stream records.
+Both services' APIs contain ListStreams, DescribeStream, GetShards, and GetShardIterator operations.
+(Although these DynamoDB Streams actions are similar to their counterparts in Kinesis Data Streams, they are not 100 percent identical.)
  ## Kinesis Firehose

  - Fully managed service, no administration.